rothgar/awesome-tuis/README.md

 - [pream-team](https://github.com/nikoladucak/pream-team/) a TUI utility that helps you keep track of your teams GitHub PRs across multiple repositories
 - [procmux](https://github.com/napisani/procmux) - a TUI for running multiple commands in parallel in easily switchable terminals
 - [productivity-timer](https://github.com/h-sifat/productivity-timer) A command line time tracker application with a sleek TUI.
-- [ranger](https://github.com/ranger/ranger) A VIM-inspired filemanager for the console
 - [sc-im](https://github.com/andmarti1424/sc-im) An ncurses spreadsheet program for terminal.
 Reignited version of sc
 - [taskline](https://github.com/perryrh0dan/taskline) Tasks, boards & notes for the command-line habitat
 - [taskwarrior-tui](https://github.com/kdheepak/taskwarrior-tui) A Terminal User Interface for Taskwarrior